rajith24/SQL_PostgreSQL/README.md

 # SQL_PostgreSQL
+## AIM
-Modifying and Retrieving a Database based on requirements
+* >Modifying and Retrieving a set of data from Database based on requirements.